Sports Gazette

 “We were younger than pretty much the whole squad.
-We had a 40-year-old centre-back who was playing for the club before I was born.”
+We had a 40-year-old centre-back who was playing for the club before I was born,” says Tom Bradbury, reflecting on when he became the world’s youngest football club owner in 2019, aged 19.

 From rags to riches

-By 2019, the club, which once beat Brian Clough’s Brighton 4-0 on their way to winning the FA Amateur Cup at Wembley in 1973, had sunk to the 10th tier of English football.
+By 2019, Walton & Hersham, who once beat Brian Clough’s Brighton 4-0 on their way to winning the FA Amateur Cup at Wembley in 1973, had sunk to the 10th tier of English football.
 They had suffered years of relegations, financial troubles, and the loss of their home ground at Stompond Lane.

 Enter Calogero Scannella, one of Bradbury’s schoolmates and a keen follower of non-league football in Walton-on-Thames.
-Hearing that the club’s owners were looking to sell, he convinced Bradbury and five others to pool their limited resources and save Walton & Hersham from extinction.
+Hearing that the club’s owners were looking to sell, he convinced Bradbury and five others, all 19-year-old university students, to pool their limited resources and save Walton & Hersham from extinction.

-In the summer of 2019, the seven teenagers officially became the world’s youngest football club owners—a title they still hold today.
+In the summer of 2019, the seven teenagers purchased the Surrey-based club for £1 and officially became the world’s youngest football club owners – a title they still hold today.

 (Left to right, Jack Newton, Calogero Scannella, George Cory, Sartej Tucker, Tom Bradbury) Credit: Tom Bradbury